(707) 447-7576 team@blueoakendo.com

 What does a Root Canal treatment involve?

-Treatment usually involves local anesthesia and may be completed in one or more visits depending on the treatment required.
+Treatment usually involves local anesthesia and may be completed in one or more visits, depending on the treatment required.
 Success for this type of treatment occurs in about 90% of cases.
-If your tooth is not amenable to endodontic treatment or the chance of success is unfavorable, you will be informed at the time of consultation or when a complication becomes evident during or after treatment.
+If your tooth is not amenable to endodontic treatment or the chance of success is unfavorable, Dr. Samer will inform you during the consultation or when a complication occurs during or after treatment.
 We use local anesthesia to eliminate discomfort.
-In addition, we will provide nitrous oxide analgesia if indicated.
-You will be able to drive home after your treatment, and you probably will be comfortable returning to your normal routine.
+You can drive home after your treatment; in most cases, you’ll be comfortable returning to your normal routine.

 View an informational video here from the American Association of Endodontics and learn more here:

 When your root canal therapy has been completed, a record of your treatment will be sent to your restorative dentist.
 You should contact their office for a follow-up restoration within a few weeks of completion at our office.
-Your restorative dentist will decide on what type of restoration is necessary to protect your tooth.
+Your restorative dentist will decide what restoration is necessary to protect your tooth.
 It is rare for endodontic patients to experience complications after routine endodontic treatment or microsurgery.
-If a problem does occur, however, we are available at all times to respond.
+However, if a problem occurs, we are always available to respond.
 To prevent further decay, continue to practice good dental hygiene.

 Our teeth are held in place by roots that extend into our jawbone.
 An apicoectomy is a minor surgical procedure that removes the apex, or very tip, of the tooth’s root.
-An apicoectomy, also known as root end surgery, might be necessary if an infection develops or continues after a root canal.
+An apicoectomy might be necessary if an infection develops or continues after a root canal.
 If this is suggested for you, it means your tooth cannot be saved by conventional root canal treatment.

 An incision is made in the gum tissue to expose the bone and surrounding inflamed tissue.
 The damaged tissue is removed along with the end of the root tip.
-A root-end filling is placed to prevent reinfection of the root and the gum is sutured.
-The bone naturally heals around the root over a period of months restoring full function.
+A root-end filling is placed to prevent reinfection of the root, and the gum is sutured.
+The bone naturally heals around the root over months, restoring full function.

-Following the procedure, there may be some discomfort or slight swelling while the incision heals.
+Following the procedure, discomfort or slight swelling may occur while the incision heals.
 This is normal for any surgical procedure.
 To alleviate any discomfort, an appropriate pain medication will be recommended.
 If you have pain that does not respond to medication, please call our office.

 For more information, visit the American Association of Endodontics page on this here.

-Emergency treatments are some of many cases that we treat and they fall under various categories.
-Some of the dental trauma that we perform on include the following:
+Emergency treatments are some of the many cases we treat, and they fall under various categories.
+Some of the dental trauma that we perform include the following:

 Injuries in Children